-As seen in section 3.2, the analysis of SIS accuracy showed some satellites with large 95% SIS accuracy and one satellite where the threshold of 7m was exceeded.
+As seen in section 0, the analysis of SIS accuracy showed some satellites with large 95% SIS accuracy and two satellites where the threshold of 7m was exceeded.
 This could indicate a failure of the SIS accuracy requirements.

-In addition, the daily rms SIS accuracy and the vertical positioning error (see section 3.8) show some increase in errors after 4th December, which suggests this period has higher than expected errors.
+In addition, the daily rms SIS accuracy and the vertical positioning error (see section 3.7) show some increase in errors prior to 24th January, which suggests this period has higher than expected errors.